LDARBY/Xojo-Xanadu/README.md

 # Monkeybread MBS Plugin for Xojo and Monkeybread Web Starter Kit

-Monkeybread has been creating software for Xojo for as long as I can remember.
-The MBS Plugins is their primary product, but the Web Starter Kit super useful too.
+Monkeybread has been creating plugins for Xojo for as long as I can remember.

 Monkeybread's MBS Plugin for Xojo is an amazing plugin for Xojo with over 59,000 functions: http://monkeybreadsoftware.de/xojo/